yvoievid/grokking-java-interview/README.md

 ## Networks
 #### HTTP request methods
+ - GET
+ - POST
+ - PUT
+ - DELETE
+ - HEAD
+ - DELETE
+ - PATCH
+ - OPTIONS
+ - CONNECT
+ - TRACE

 #### GET vs POST
+- GET request can be cached
+- GET request remain in browser history
+- GET request can be bookmarked
+- GET request should never be used when dealing with sensitive data
+- GET requests have length restrictions
+- GET requests are used only to modify data

+- POST requests are never cached
+- POST requests DO NOT remain in browser history
+- POST request can not be bookmarked
+- POST requests have no restrictions on data length

 #### TCP/IP

 #### DNS server

 #### DHCP server

+#### Error codes

+1xx informational response – the request was received, continuing process 2xx successful – the request was successfully received, understood, and accepted 3xx redirection – further action needs to be taken in order to complete the request 4xx client error – the request contains bad syntax or cannot be fulfilled 5xx server error – the server failed to fulfil an apparently valid request

 ## Algorithms and Data Structures